Delinquency Rate on Consumer Loans (ex credit card)

 What is the consumer loan delinquency rate excluding credit cards?

-The consumer loan delinquency rate excluding credit cards was 2.27% in Q4 2025, per the Federal Reserve Board (FRED series DROCLACBS).
+The consumer loan delinquency rate excluding credit cards was 2.3% in Q1 2026, per the Federal Reserve Board (FRED series DROCLACBS).
 This rate covers auto loans, personal loans, and other installment consumer credit at commercial banks, excluding revolving credit card balances.

 Why exclude credit cards from consumer loan delinquency?